GitauHarrison/notes/databases/access_postgresql/psql.md

 ## Connect to PostgreSQL As Another User

-So far, we have been using the default `postgres` user to access `psql`.
+So far, we have been using the default `postgres` user to access the interactive SQL terminal.
 Now that we have other users created and their passwords set up, let us try to log in as these users.

 ```python
 $ sudo -u muthoni psql